VISA

 • Being in good health.

-3. Procedure of the working holiday visa application
+3. Procedure for applying for a working holiday visa

-The application for the visa must be made to Embassies or Consulates-General of Japan in your country/region or Interchange Association (Taipei Office or Kaohsiung Office).
+The application for the visa must be made to Japan Embassy or Consulate-General in your country/region or Japan-Taiwan Exchange Association (Taipei Office or Kaohsiung Office).

 4. Work Conditions